DOC NYC PRO Distribution Boot Camp

 Join us June 28th!

-Tickets are on sale for $85 for the full day (or $75 for IFC Center members, please enter your promo code to redeem).
+Tickets are on sale for $85 for the full day (or $75 for IFC Center members, please enter your member code to redeem).
 Seating is limited.

-- 10:00 – 10:30am Keynote – Dan Cogan (Impact Partners) will bring us up to date on the state of documentary distribution today.
+- 10:00 – 10:30am Keynote – Dan Cogan (Academy Award®-winning Icarus, Impact Partners) will bring us up to date on the state of documentary distribution today.

 - 10:30 – 11:30am What I Wish I Knew Beforehand – Hindsight is of course 20/20.
-Amanda Lipitz (Step, Sundance award winner, Fox Searchlight), Lana Wilson (Emmy-winner After Tiller, The Departure) and other filmmakers illuminate the dos and don’ts regarding distribution, sharing what they learned the hard way to help you be better prepared at the outset.
+Amanda Lipitz (STEP, Sundance award winner, Fox Searchlight), Lana Wilson (The Departure) and Sabrina Schmidt Gordon (Quest) illuminate the dos and don’ts regarding distribution, sharing what they learned the hard way to help you be better prepared at the outset.

 - 11:30am – 12:30pm Red Flags in New Distribution Contracts – Navigating a distribution contract these days is no easy task.
 Josh Braun (Submarine) and attorney Adam Beasley (Cowan, DeBaets, Abrahams & Sheppard LLP) share their expertise.